logicmagix/XTide86/README.md

 ## Coming Soon!
-- Functionality to yank text from any buffer (IPython, TermiC, Terminal) and append to file editor for easy notes.
 - Opening second file in right tmux buffer if session is detached with a loaded file in the left (default).

 ## Flags